rinvex/laravel-bookings/README.md

 }
 ```

-That's it, we only have to use that trait in our Room model!
+That's it, you only have to use that trait in your Room model!
 Now your rooms will be bookable.

-### Add Bookings to your user model
+### Add bookable functionality to your customer model

-To add support for booking resources to your user model(s), just use the `\Rinvex\Bookings\Traits\BookingCustomer` trait like this:
+To add bookable functionality to your customer model just use the `\Rinvex\Bookings\Traits\BookingCustomer` trait like this:

 ```php
 namespace App\Models;